ChiragNikam/JobPortal/README.md

 Key Features

-    **Seamless Job Posting**: Effortlessly publish new job listings with detailed descriptions, attracting qualified candidates.
+    Seamless Job Posting: Effortlessly publish new job listings with detailed descriptions, attracting qualified candidates.
-    **Applicant Management**: View and manage applications for your posted jobs.
+    Applicant Management: View and manage applications for your posted jobs.
 Easily shortlist and filter applicants based on your criteria.
-    **Real-time Updates**: Receive instant notifications for new applications and stay updated on the hiring process.
+    Real-time Updates: Receive instant notifications for new applications and stay updated on the hiring process.
-    **Secure Communication**: Contact shortlisted applicants directly through the app for efficient communication.
+    Secure Communication: Contact shortlisted applicants directly through the app for efficient communication.
-    **Company Profile Management**: Create and maintain your company profile, showcasing your brand and attracting top talent.
+    Company Profile Management: Create and maintain your company profile, showcasing your brand and attracting top talent.

 Technology Stack